 Concept of Vulnerability

-Vulnerability assessments in Germany
+Analyses of Climate Effects and Vulnerability in Germany

-In Germany, several vulnerability assessments have already been carried out, for example, in federal states like North Rhine-Westphalia and Saxony-Anhalt, for individual regions in the context of research projects or for certain fields of action.
+In Germany, several assessments of climate effects and vulnerability have already been carried out, for example, in federal states like North Rhine-Westphalia and Saxony-Anhalt, for individual regions or for certain fields of action.

-The study formed an essential basis for the compilation of the German Adaptation Strategy (DAS) in 2008.
+A Germany-wide analysis of climate effects and vulnerability was carried out in 2005 for the first time.
+The analysis formed an essential basis for the compilation of the German Adaptation

-Dealing with the risks of climate change
+Dealing with hazards due to climate change

-A proactive adaptation to the expected climate impacts is required in order to reduce the risks of climate change.
-Therefore, the results of the new nation-wide vulnerability assessment, which the Network Vulnerability has prepared, have been used in the further development of the German Adaptation
+A proactive adaptation to the expected climate impacts is required in order to reduce the hazards of climate change.
+Therefore, the results of the nation-wide vulnerability assessment from 2015 have been used in the further development of the German Adaptation